Relkion/quartz/content/NaNoWriMo/Chapter08-Morning-and-Hu-Maoxun.md

 disableToc: true
 ---

-Jiaojiao's eyelids creaked open.
-Distant birdsong filtered through the paper window.
+Jiaojiao's eyelids creaked open, groaning as the dawn light slashed at her retinas like a scalpel.
+Distant birdsong filtered through the thin paper window, radiating cold.
+She moved her arms then hissed as her numb limbs responded with a prickling stab.
 She was half-bundled in Cen Wei's bed, slumped over a crumpled hanfu she'd spent half the night altering.
+The other half she'd slept fitfully, her head full of vague shadows and sad smiles.
+Her dozing mind took in the scene in front of her.

 For a panicked moment, in between sleeping and waking, she thought she'd been kidnapped and thrown into a dingy location for safe-keeping.
 Then she remembered.

-Oh right.
+Goddammit.
 She'd transmigrated.

 Wait, was anything she'd just thought incorrect in essence?
-She shot a glare toward Guang Qiu, only to realize it was nowhere to be seen.
+She shook out her dead arms, shooting a glare toward Guang Qiu, only to realize it was nowhere to be seen.

 "Guang Qiu?"